 - Quenching and tempering – In this method, the material is first fully austenitized and then quenched immediately in a suitable liquid medium.
 The quenched fittings again reheated to a minimum temperature of 590°C of 1100°F and then cooled in still air.

 |The sum of copper, nickel, chromium, molybdenum and vanadium shall not exceed 1.00 %.|

 |The sum of chromium and molybdenum shall not exceed 0.32 %.|

 |For each reduction of 0.01 % below the specified carbon maximum (0.35 %), an increase of 0.06 % manganese above the specified maximum (1.05 %) will be permitted up to a maximum of 1.35 %.|

-To confirm the strength and ductility of the material, tensile test and hardness test are performed on the specimen that cut out from the sample that heat treated along with the final product.
+To confirm the strength and ductility of the material, tensile tests and hardness tests are performed on the specimen that cut out from the sample that heat-treated along with the final product.
 In the video below, you can see how the tensile test is performed on the test specimen.